-This document reports the development of tsunami inundation maps for the northern half of the New Jersey state.
+This document reports the development of tsunami inundation maps for the region covered by the NGDC tsunami DEM for Cape Hatteras, NC.
 Section 1 describes NTHMP requirements and guidelines for this work.
 The location of the study and the bathymetry data utilized are described.
 Tsunami sources that potentially threaten the upper East Coast of the United States are briefly discussed.
 Modeling inputs are described in the Section 3, including model specifications and simulation methods such as nesting approaches used in generating inundation maps.
 The process of generating inundation maps from tsunami simulation results is described in Section 4, along with other results such as arrival time of the tsunami.
 GIS data sets and organization, including inundation maps, maximum velocity maps, maximum momentum flux maps, are described in Appendix A. Modeling inputs for simulation are provided in Appendix B for interested modelers.
 In Appendix C, NTHMP guidelines for inundation mapping are provided.